Fuzzing MLIR Compilers with Custom Mutation Synthesis: Evaluation

 \subsubsection{Locating Seed Test Cases}

-We build a corpus of seed test cases for each subject program by locating and splitting ".mlir" files in each subject program's respective project repositories for a total of 1,692, 1,885, 26, and 377 seed test cases respectively.
-Then we convert each test case into its generic MLIR syntax form to remove syntactic sugar and enable it to be parsed using a single generic MLIR grammar for all subject programs.
+We build a corpus of seed test cases for each subject project by locating and splitting ``.mlir'' files in each subject project's respective repositories for a total of 1,692, 1,885, 26, and 377 seed test cases respectively.
+Then we convert each test case into its generic MLIR syntax form to remove syntactic sugar and enable it to be parsed using the base MLIR grammar for all subject programs.